robmllze/df_type/README.md

 ### Ways you can contribute:

-- **Join the discussions and ask questions:** Your curiosity can lead to valuable insights and improvements.
 - **Buy me a coffee:** If you'd like to support the project financially, consider [buying me a coffee](https://www.buymeacoffee.com/robmllze).
 Your support helps cover the costs of development and keeps the project growing.
 - **Share your ideas:** Every perspective matters, and your ideas can spark innovation.
 - **Report bugs:** Help us identify and fix issues to make the project more robust.